CesarSNT/CesarSNT/README.md

 ## About Me
 🎓 Systems Engineering student.
-💻 Passionate about database systems and backend development with REST APIs.
+💻 Interest about database systems and backend development with REST APIs.
 🚀 Constantly learning new technologies and building real-world projects.

 ## ⚡ Tech Stack